PrivSec-dev/privsec.dev/content/posts/android/Android Tips.md

 In the past, Android security updates had to be shipped by the operating system vendor.
 Android has become more modular beginning with [Android 10](https://www.android.com/android-10/), and Google [can push security updates](https://blog.google/products/android-enterprise/android-10-security/) for **some** system components via the privileged Play Services.

-If you have an EOL device shipped with Android 10 or above (shipped beginning 2020), you may better off sticking with the stock OS in the short term as opposed to running an insecure alternative operating system.
+If you have an EOL device shipped with Android 10 or above (shipped beginning 2020), you may be better off sticking with the stock OS in the short term as opposed to running an insecure alternative operating system.
 This will allow you to receive **some** security fixes from Google, while not violating the Android security model and increasing your attack surface.
 You should still upgrade to a supported device as soon as possible.

 ### Disable Advertising ID